martindisch/aes-ccm/README.md

 [RFC 3610], which also specifies CCM, presents a few relevant security suggestions, such as:
-* It is recommended that most applications use a mac length greater than 8.
+* It is recommended that most applications use a MAC length greater than 8.
 * The usage of the same nonce for two different messages which are encrypted with the same key destroys the security of CCM mode.